 Ohio Brush Creek Hiking Trail (Serpent Mound) is a 1.1 mile lightly trafficked loop trail located near Peebles, Ohio that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from February until October.
+The trail offers a number of activity options and is best used from February until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash